 You may also want to consider how much time customers spend at your bar area because this will help determine if there needs to be more staff in order to provide better service.

-Being efficient with your services comes with a few important steps which are crucial points to consider:
+Being efficient with your services at your restaurant bar comes with a few important steps which are crucial points to consider: